Snowflake-Labs/snowpark-extensions-py/README.md

 | DataFrame.simple_map           | if a simple lambda like `lambda x: x.col1 + x.col2` is used this functions can be used like `df.simple_map(lambda x: x.col1 + x.col2)`
 | DataFrame.groupby.applyInPandas| Maps each group of the current DataFrame using a pandas udf and returns the result as a DataFrame. |
 | DataFrame.replace        | extends replace to allow using a regex
+| DataFrame.groupBy.pivot        | extends the snowpark groupby to add a pivot operator

 ### Examples